Enter Highway Number(s)

 This photo shows a 2” Compost Blanket, topped with blown Straw, and held in place by applying a layer of Hydromulch (a combination of tackifier and fiber).
-This combination of treatments is very cost effective, and reliable for 2:1 (H:V) slopes up to 30 ft in length.
-The straw is excellent at protecting the soil and compost from raindrop erosion while also providing a mulch for effective seed germination.
-For very windy sites, it is recommended to consider the approach below.
+This combination of "S" treatments is very cost effective and reliable for 2:1 (H:V) slopes up to 30 ft in length.
+Straw is excellent at protecting the soil and compost from raindrop erosion while providing a mulch for effective seed germination.
+For very windy sites, consider the approach below.

 In the photo above, compost berms are used instead of fiber rolls.
 It is recommended to apply the RECP(Netting)(Type A) on top of both the compost blanket and berms.
 This method is more cost effective than placing the compost berms on top of netting and reduces the likelihood that the compost berm will biodegrade the netting.

-While it is possible to purchase medium or coarse compost (the best for compost blankets) that has a low trash content, it is not uncommon to find the coarser compost materials to have a higher level of trash (plastic) than fine compost products.
-Because coarse compost is produced through a screening process, and because the screens for coarse compost are larger than the screens used for fine compost - coarse compost often has more trash than fine compost.
-Compost producers can remove trasn (plastic) during the production process, but these steps increase cost.
-If you are having problems locating medium or coarse compost that is free from film plastic, another approach is to specify an application of fine (3/8" minus) compost materials, and then place on top of that bark mulch, and then use the Incorporate Materials specification to combine the materials in place on the slope.
-This way you get the benefits of a coarser compost product with less likelyhood of problems due to trash.
+It is possible to purchase medium or coarse compost with low trash content, but coarser compost materials often have a higher level of trash (plastic) than fine compost products.
+Compost producers can remove trash (plastic) during the production process, but this increases cost.
+If you cannot obtain medium or coarse compost free of plastic, another approach is to specify fine (3/8" minus) compost materials covered with bark mulch, and then use Incorporate Materials to combine the materials in place.
+This way you get the benefits of a coarser compost product with less trash.

 Average Compost Weight = 800 lbs/cubic yard (1050 lbs/cubic meter)